alisher7003/CounterNumbersAndLetters/README.md

 # CalculatorNumberAndLetter

-This app for calculating _number of digits_, _number of letters_ and _number of other characters_ in entered text.
+this program will determine how many numbers and letters are present in the text entered by the user

 I have used some methods and foreach loop.